Last Updated on March 1, 2023 by Lori Geurin

 8. Combines Strength, Cardio And Flexibility For A Full-Body Workout

 The strength and cardio gains are real, you guys!
 And the fluid full range of motion movements increase your flexibility.

 This is one of the best quick workouts you can do for your health.

 9. It’s Fun!

 If you’re like me, you get bored doing the same workouts all the time.
 But, I’ve never been bored with my kettlebell training.

 There are so many variations you can do.
 Try it and see for yourself.

 10. Saves Money

-I spent less than $40 for my vinyl-coated kettlebell.
-You can easily find them on Amazon and in sporting good stores.
+I spent less than $40 on my vinyl-coated kettlebell.
+You can easily find them on Amazon and in sporting goods stores.
 They come in different weights.

 Compared to a gym membership or purchasing a weight bench and dumbbells, they’re much more cost-effective.

 11. Ladies Won’t Bulk Up

 Some of you girls may be concerned if you do any form of weight training you’ll end up looking like the Hulk.

 Fortunately, kettlebells build long, lean muscles, not bulky ones.
 So, never fear, your kettlebell is here!

 12. Easy On Your Joints

 The ballistic physics at work when you perform different kettlebell movements protect your joints from injury.
 They encourage natural movements.

 If you’re into simplicity and minimalism the kettlebell is perfect for you!